weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 lim x) = f(x)

-for every sequence of points x, € E such that x, - x, and x € E. Is the converse of this true?
+for every sequence of points x,  \in  E such that x, - x, and x  \in  E. Is the converse of this true?
 SEQUENCES AND SERIES OF FUNCTIONS 167